A little about HTTP 503 error code

 The server is currently unable to handle the request due to a temporary overloading or maintenance of the server.
 The implication is that this is a temporary condition which will be alleviated after some delay.
 If known, the length of the delay MAY be indicated in a Retry-After header.
 If no Retry-After is given, the client SHOULD handle the response as it would for a 500 response.

-So, you may use Retry-After header for addressing Google or other search engines to crawl the website after specified duration.
+So, you may use Retry-After header for addressing Google or other search engines to crawl the website after a specified duration.

 Google will at least not re-crawl the website before that duration, however, how after that time depends on its crawler.